-- 1. All absences must be reported to all appropriate course instructors. - 2.
+- 1. All absences must be reported to all appropriate course instructors and program administrative assistant. - 2.
 It is the student's responsibility to contact the instructors via email by 10:00am on the day of the absence. - 3.
-Extenuating circumstances will be at the considered at the discretion of the course instructors. - 4.
+Extenuating circumstances will be considered at the discretion of the program. - 4.
 Not reporting an absence will be regarded as an unexcused absence. - 5.
-Abuse or fraudulent documentation of the Attendance and/or Reporting Absences policies will have a significant effect on the student's Professionalism Assessment and may be grounds for dismissal from the Program. - 6.
-Arriving late or leaving before the conclusion of the class session will result in up to one half of an absence. - h.
+Abuse or fraudulent documentation of the Attendance and/or Reporting Absences policies will have a significant effect on the student's Professionalism Assessment and may be grounds for dismissal from the Program. - h.
 If a class session or laboratory is canceled due to inclement weather or instructor absence, students are still responsible for all the readings and assignments listed on the syllabus. - i.
 Absence from course work or clinical assignments due to attendance at national conferences, state conferences, or other such professional meetings is at the discretion of the PA Program.
 Students serving on an AAPA board or committee must submit a schedule of their activities a minimum of twelve (12) weeks in advance.
 Failure to meet this deadline will result in the denial of a request.
 If there is a documented "emergency meeting," approval will be considered on an individual basis. - j.
 Regardless of the reason for the absence, a student will be required to take a missed examination or complete a missed assignment the first class/business day upon return or as previously arranged with the course instructor.
 The exam/assignment may not be in the same format, but it will cover the same content. - k.
 Chronic absenteeism and/or tardiness to educational activities is a professionalism violation, and the professionalism remediation may be required.